buildingamind/ShapeBasedVision_HumanAdult/README.md

 <br>
 <a href="https://indiana-my.sharepoint.com/:u:/g/personal/lpandey_iu_edu/EQ72pxIdZnhLu3t0eKPUB_sBIR8v9sP3XYLWl5kYhvDnVA?e=KbOyI8">Train Dataset</a>

-<b>Note: </b>If you don't have access to the dataset, email: lpandey@iu.edu and access will be given to you at the earliest.
+<b>Note: </b>If you don't have access to the dataset, email: lpandey@iu.edu and access will be given to you.

 <br>